flix/flix/docs/DIDYOUKNOW.md

 Did you know that:

-- Flix offers a unique combination of features, including: algebraic data types and pattern matching, extensible records, type classes, higher-kinded types, channel and process-based concurrency, a polymorphic effect system, purity polymorphic functions, and first-class Datalog constraints.
+- Flix offers a unique combination of features, including: algebraic data types and pattern matching, extensible records, type classes, higher-kinded types, polymorphic effects, and first-class Datalog constraints.

-- Flix has no implicit global state.
-Any global state must be passed around explicitly.
+- Flix has no global state.
+Any state must be passed around explicitly.

 - Flix is one language.
 There are no pragmas or compiler flags to enable or disable features.

 - Flix supports type parameter elision.
-That is, in most cases, a polymorphic function does can be written without explicitly declaring its type parameters.
+That is, polymorphic functions can be written without explicitly introducing their type parameters.
+For example, `def map(f: a -> b, l: List[a]): List[b]`.

-- the Flix type and effect system can enforce purity.
+- the Flix type and effect system can enforce that a function argument is pure.

 - Flix supports effect polymorphism.
-For example, the effect of `List.map` depends on the effect of its argument.
+For example, the `List.map` function is effect polymorphic: its purity depends on the purity of its function argument.

-- every declaration in Flix is private by default.
+- in Flix every declaration is private by default.

-- In Flix nothing in is executed before `main`.
-There is no global state nor any static initializers.
+- In Flix no execution happens before `main`.
+There is no global state nor any static field initializers.

 - Flix supports full tail call elimination, i.e. tail calls do not grow the stack.
-  (Flix-- being on the JVM -- has to emulate tail calls until Project Loom arrives.)
+Flix -- being on the JVM -- emulates tail calls until Project Loom arrives.

 - Flix supports extensible records with row polymorphism.

 - Flix supports string interpolation by default, e.g. "Hello ${name}".
-String interpolation uses the `ToString` type class -- as it should be.
+String interpolation uses the `ToString` type class.

-- Flix supports the "pipeline" operator `|>` and the Flix standard library is designed to make good use of it.
+- Flix supports the "pipeline" operator `|>` and the Flix standard library is designed around it.

+- In Flix type variables are lowercase and types are uppercase.

-- In Flix variables and function definitions must be lowercase whereas enum cases and types must be uppercase.
+- In Flix local variables and functions are lowercase whereas enum constructors are uppercase.
-  This convention makes it faster and simpler to read signatures.

 - Flix supports set and map literals `Set#{1, 2, 3}` and `Map#{1 => 2, 3 => 4}`.

-- Flix supports monadic do-notation called `let*`.
+- Flix supports monadic do-notation with the `let*` construct.

 - Flix supports "program holes" written as either `???` or as `?name`.